October Health – 2025 Report

 -

-Lower Consumer Spending: Financially stressed individuals cut back on discretionary spending, which reduces demand for goods and services, slowing down economic growth.
+Lower Consumer Spending: Financially stressed individuals may cut back on spending, impacting businesses and slowing economic growth.

 -